Signature Bank (SBNY) Class Ac - GuruFocus.com

-The Class: Robbins+LLP informs investors that a shareholder filed a class action on behalf of all persons and entities that purchased or otherwise acquired Signature Bank (NASDAQ: SBNY) securities between March 2, 2023 and March 12, 2023, for violations of the Securities Exchange Act of 1934.
+SAN DIEGO, March 21, 2023 (GLOBE NEWSWIRE) -- The Class: Robbins LLP informs investors that a shareholder filed a class action on behalf of all persons and entities that purchased or otherwise acquired Signature Bank ( SBNY) securities between March 2, 2023 and March 12, 2023, for violations of the Securities Exchange Act of 1934.
 Signature Bank purports to be a “New York-based full-service commercial bank with 40 private client offices located throughout the metropolitan New York area, as well as those in Connecticut, California, Nevada and North Carolina."

 What Now: Similarly situated shareholders may be eligible to participate in the class action against Signature Bank.
 Shareholders who want to act as lead plaintiff for the class must file their papers by May 15, 2023.
 A lead plaintiff is a representative party acting on behalf of other class members in directing the litigation.
 You do not have to participate in the case to be eligible for a recovery.
 For more information, click here.